 4.10 When participating in EPKA programs and projects, properly fulfill the corresponding reporting obligation and submit the required cost documents.
 Members of EPKA bear responsibility for the damage caused to EPKA by their actions in accordance with the bases prescribed by the laws of the Republic of Estonia.

-4.11 The rights of an EPKA member, including the right to vote, are suspended or terminated if he has not paid the membership fee by the beginning of the regular general meeting of the current year.
+4.11 A member of the Association must pay a membership fee, the amount of which is determined by the General Meeting of the Association, on the basis of an annual invoice.
+The rights of an EPKA member, including the right to vote, are suspended or terminated if he has not paid the membership fee by the beginning of the regular general meeting of the current year.
 A member who has not paid the annual membership fee for two years in a row, or who has not been given an additional deadline for payment by the decision of the board, will be excluded from the membership.
 The membership fee will not be refunded to an expelled or departing member.

 5 EPKA ASSETS AND EXPENSES

 5.1 EPKA property is formed